hypo69/hypo/docs/gemini/en/consultant/src/webdriver/driver.md

     """
     .. class:: Driver
        :platform: Windows, Unix
-       :synopsis: A unified class for interacting with Selenium WebDriver.
+       :synopsis: Unified class for interacting with Selenium WebDriver.

-    The class provides a convenient interface for working with various drivers, such as Chrome, Firefox, and Edge.
+    Provides a convenient interface for working with various drivers such as Chrome, Firefox, and Edge.

     Attributes:
-        driver (selenium.webdriver): Selenium WebDriver instance.
+        driver (selenium.webdriver): Instance of Selenium WebDriver.
     """

     def __init__(self, webdriver_cls, *args, **kwargs):